HPirani/Scaleform-DynTex/README.md

 ➡️ or you can place FlowFlashEnableDynTexNode.cpp file to your project Or in CryFollowGraph module & Build It Yourself.

-# Note : binaries is for CryENGINE 5.7.1 LTS Only.
+# Note : binaries are for CryENGINE 5.7.1 LTS Only.